Stearolic acid

 Stearolic acid is an acetylenic fatty acid characterized by an 18-carbon chain with a triple bond between carbons 9 and 10.
 It is a rare, naturally occurring unsaturated fatty acid, notable for its unique chemical structure and occurrence in certain plant species.
 Its structural formula is CH_{3}(CH_{2})_{7}C≡C(CH_{2})_{7}COOH.
 Its delta notation is 18:1Δ9a.

 Stearolic acid is classified as an octadecynoic acid, specifically with the triple bond at the 9-position, hence its common name, 9-octadecynoic acid.
-The acid is isomeric to linoleic acid and tartaric acid, the latter differing from stearolic acid only in the position of the triple bond.
-Stearic acid, which has a similar name, has the same chain length but is saturated.

 Natural occurrence

 Stearolic acid has been reported to occur in lipids of plant origin, in particular in the seed oil of Pyrularia edulis, Pyrularia pubera, Santalum album, Santalum acuminatum, Acanthosyris spinescens, and Exocarpus cupressiformis.
 Oils with a high stearolic acid content are drying oils that polymerize in relatively short times.

 Its presence in these plants is relatively rare compared to more common fatty acids, such as stearic and oleic acids.

 Stearolic acid is considered to be the main precursor of other acetylenic fatty acids, in particular ximenynic acid and exocarpic acid, with which it is frequently identified.